Kapelianovych/edelweiss/packages/edelweiss/README.md

 }
 ```

-Also you can freely override custom element's lifecycle methods:
+Also, you can freely override custom element's lifecycle methods:

 - `connectedCallback`
 - `disconnectedCallback`